fusiongyro/lbac/tutor8.md

      the error, then it makes a  lot  of sense to stop there, and just restart the compilation after the error is fixed.

   *  Large Programs

-     Early compilers were designed to handle  large  programs ... essentially infinite ones.
+     Early compilers were designed to handle  large  programs… essentially infinite ones.
 In those days there was little choice;  the  idea  of  subroutine  libraries  and  separate compilation  were  still  in  the  future.
 Again,  this